Asthma and Flu

 Other options include:

-- High-dose vaccines are meant for the elderly and may better protect them from the flu.
+High-dose vaccines are meant for those age 65 and older and may better protect them from the flu.

 How Do Flu Vaccines Work in People With Asthma?